-- Cash value withdrawals equal to the cost basis, (i.e. money you paid in to the policy), is not taxable.
+- Cash value withdrawals equal to the cost basis, (i.e. money you paid in to the policy), are not taxable.

-- Dividends received on cash value life insurance is not taxable.
+- Dividends received on cash value life insurance are not taxable.

-- Policy loans from a whole life insurance policy are not taxable.
+- Policy loans from a cash value whole life insurance policy are not taxable.